Lens: History

 Some scholars argue that the archeological evidence indicates that there was widespread use of lenses in antiquity, spanning several millennia.
+Others argue that besides some use as burning glasses, most ancient 'lenses' must have been decorative rather than functional.

-The so-called Nimrud lens is a rock crystal artifact dated to the 7th century BCE which may or may not have been used as a magnifying glass, or a burning glass.
+The Nimrud lens is a rock crystal artifact dated to the 7th century BCE which may or may not have been used as a magnifying glass, or a burning glass.
 Others have suggested that certain Egyptian hieroglyphs depict "simple glass meniscal lenses".

-The oldest certain reference to the use of lenses is from Aristophanes' play The Clouds (424 BCE) mentioning a burning-glass.
+The oldest certain reference to the use of a lens as a burning-glass is from Aristophanes's play The Clouds (424 BCE).

 Pliny the Elder (1st century) confirms that burning-glasses were known in the Roman period.

-Pliny also has the earliest known reference to the use of a corrective lens when he mentions that Nero was said to watch the gladiatorial games using an emerald (presumably concave to correct for nearsightedness, though the reference is vague).
-Both Pliny and Seneca the Younger (3 BC–65 AD) described the magnifying effect of a glass globe filled with water.
+Pliny arguably referred to the use of a corrective lens when he mentions that Nero was said to watch the gladiatorial games using an emerald (possibly concave to correct for nearsightedness), though the reference is confusing and this interpretation has been disputed.

+In his Naturales quaestiones, Seneca the Younger (3 BC–65 AD) wrote that "to those who see through water, all things are far larger; letters, however minute and obscure, are perceived larger and clearer through a glass sphere filled with water; fruits seem more shapely in form than they are, if they float in glass."

 Ptolemy (2nd century) wrote a book on Optics, which however survives only in the Latin translation of an incomplete and very poor Arabic translation.
 The book was, however, received by medieval scholars in the Islamic world, and commented upon by Ibn Sahl (10th century), who was in turn improved upon by Alhazen (Book of Optics, 11th century).
 The Arabic translation of Ptolemy's Optics became available in Latin translation in the 12th century (Eugenius of Palermo 1154).

-Between the 11th and 13th century "reading stones" were invented.
+Between the 11th and 13th century "reading stones" were used.
 These were primitive plano-convex lenses initially made by cutting a glass sphere in half.
 The medieval (11th or 12th century) rock crystal Visby lenses may or may not have been intended for use as burning glasses.